Getting the Right Travel Insurance

 Lastly if you have any particular items of value, make sure you have copies of their proof of purchase.
 Many travel insurance companies will not pay out for specific items unless you can prove their value.

-I strongly advise anyone getting travel insurance to read the terms
+Understand the terms & conditions of travel insurance: I strongly advise anyone getting travel insurance to read the terms